davepinch/pinchy.cc/collections/_fragments/to-forget-a-person.md

 ---
-title: To forget a person is to forget a spark of God.
+title: "to forget a person is to forget a spark of God"
 tags:
   - Fragment
 ---